BowlingX/geschichte/README.md

   /* ... more keys, any depth. */
 };

-const defaultValue = {
+// default value is either an object or a factory () => defaultValue const defaultValue = {
   item: 'defaultValue' /** it automatically skips null or default values*/ }